-We have audited the accompanying financial statements of Highlands Ranch Community Association, Inc. (the "Association"), which comprise the balance sheet as of December 31, 2022, and the related statements of revenues, expenses, and changes in fund balances and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Highlands Ranch Community Association, Inc. (the "Association"), which comprise the balance sheet as of December 31, 2023, and the related statements of revenues, expenses, changes in fund balances and other comprehensive income and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Highlands Ranch Community Association, Inc. as of December 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Highlands Ranch Community Association, Inc. as of December 31, 2023, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.